 - Heavier weight

 No depth soccer goals have netting that is attached to the crossbar of the goal.
 The netting falls at a 45-degree angle to the rear of the goal.
-It does not have topbars on the side to hold the net, resulting in a lack of depth on the sides.
-As a result, there is less room to move around in the goal.
+It does not have topbars on the side to hold the net, as a depth goal does.
+As a result, there is less room to move around inside the goal.

 - Simple in design